danterolle/danterolle.github.io/_posts/2023-09-25-htb-keeper-english.md

 ## Conclusion.

 It took me two hours to finish this CTF.
-For a first (real) time, I don't think it went badly.
+For the first (real) time, I don't think it went badly.
 But it was not easy.
 I hope it was an interesting walkthrough!